VidGuard-R1: AI-Generated Video Detection and Explanation via Reasoning MLLMs and RL: Experiments

 \subsubsection{Ablation study}

-\paragraph{Explanation quality and accuracy comparison} Table~\ref{tab:llm-as-judge} presents results on the HunyuanVideo~\citep{kong2024hunyuanvideo} and CogVideoX~\citep{yang2024cogvideox} datasets.
-We report explanation quality scores, which are rated on a 1–10 scale (with 10 indicating excellent quality and full alie code is publicly availagnment) by GPT-4.1 mini using the LLM-as-a-Judge prompt described in Appendix~\ref{sec:prompt}.
+\paragraph{Explanation quality and accuracy comparison.} Table~\ref{tab:llm-as-judge} presents results on the HunyuanVideo~\citep{kong2024hunyuanvideo} and CogVideoX~\citep{yang2024cogvideox} datasets.
+We report explanation quality scores, which are rated on a 1–10 scale (with 10 indicating excellent quality and full alignment) by GPT-4.1 mini using the LLM-as-a-judge prompt described in Appendix~\ref{sec:prompt}.
 Compared to baseline models such as Qwen2.5-VL-7B and GPT-4.1 mini, our VidGuard-R1 GRPO variants achieve consistent improvements in both classification accuracy and explanation quality.

-\paragraph{GRPO-TA reward ablation} Table~\ref{tab:ablation-alpha} reports an ablation study of GRPO-TA on our dataset by varying the weight parameters $\alpha_1$ and $\alpha_2$, which control the relative importance of different temporal artifact types.
+\paragraph{GRPO-TA reward ablation.} Table~\ref{tab:ablation-alpha} reports an ablation study of GRPO-TA on our dataset by varying the weight parameters $\alpha_1$ and $\alpha_2$, which control the relative importance of different temporal artifact types.
 The highest classification accuracy of 83.57\% is achieved with $\alpha_1=0.5$ and $\alpha_2=0.3$, while the threshold $\mu$ is fixed at 0.8 across all experiments.

-\paragraph{GRPO-Q reward ablation} Table~\ref{tab:ablation-grpoq-steps} presents an ablation study on GRPO-Q conducted on our dataset by varying the number of intermediate diffusion steps included per real video during fine-tuning.
+\paragraph{GRPO-Q reward ablation.} Table~\ref{tab:ablation-grpoq-steps} presents an ablation study on GRPO-Q conducted on our dataset by varying the number of intermediate diffusion steps included per real video during fine-tuning.
 Using more steps provides richer supervision of video quality progression, improving detection accuracy.
-The best accuracy of 84.05\% is obtained with five steps, which is the setting used in our main experiments.
+The best accuracy of 85.80\% is obtained with five steps, which is the setting used in our main experiments.

+\paragraph{Cross-dataset complementarity.} To assess whether training on a limited generative source induces overfitting, we conduct dataset-mixing experiments using \proj{} (GRPO).
+As shown in Table~\ref{tab:mixing_results}, augmenting our dataset with GenVideo leads to consistent performance gains across both evaluation sets, suggesting that the model benefits from heterogeneous training data and does not rely on artifacts from any single source.
+These findings indicate that incorporating diverse generative sources enhances overall accuracy, reinforcing that \proj{} learns generalizable detection cues rather than dataset-specific patterns.